Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/ProgrammingConcepts.md

     - Vec2 (to drop the particles)
     - Particle (to draw colorful star shape particle)

+    I reuse Vec2 class and Particle class I made when I did exercise.

+    To inform players that they have cleared the stage through visual effects other than text.

  - To draw keyboards
     - musicQuestion (character's keyboard)
     - musicAnswer (player's keyboard)

+    I thought it is better to use class to draw than function.
+    Because in needs
+    ```
+    Arrays
+        - musicQ_sound
+        - musicQ
+        - PianoCode
+        - CelestaCode
+        - AccordionCode
+    ```
 ----

 ## 8. Arrays